 For example, if your strategy is to buy a breakout on a new daily close above the 52 week high, you will always hear lots of comments about how ‘overbought’ the market is and such like.
 Usually these are comments are from the many people that are currently selling the rally and living in hope of a drop.
 But the fact is that in a rising trend, you expect, and would wish to continue seeing new 52 week highs as prices keep moving up.

 Also, the media may be reporting the latest headline news story about some ‘weak’ financial data or another.
 In a rising trend, you will find that the market tends to shrug off any bad news and what is being reported as possibly the start of the next market crash usually turns out to have been another great buying opportunity.

 So the questions is, will you allow yourself to get spooked out of the trade just at the wrong moment or would you have the confidence in your own analysis to follow your strategy.

 8. Impatience – Once in a trade or copy, have enough patience to allow the profits to come to you whilst protecting yourself with your stop loss

-You found a trader you decided to copy or you enter a trade and you check back frequently to find very little movement or perhaps even a bit of a loss.
+You found a trader you decided to copy or you enter a trade and you check back frequently to find a very little movement or perhaps even a bit of a loss.
 It is all too easy to become bored and close out through pure impatience.
 Sometimes a trade takes a little bit of time to start moving but once it does take off it can move very quickly.
 Of course, any trader you are copying may have several of these slow to move trades at any one time.
 Bouncing from trade to trade or from copy to copy through a lack of patience will generally ensure a consistent string of losses.